rug-cit-hpc/league-of-robots/roles/online_docs/templates/mkdocs/docs/gpu.md

 ## Example 2: Build and run CUDA source sample

-This example shows how to build and run CUDA source sample (version 12.2.0 compiled with CUDA/12.2.0) in the interactive job.
+This example shows how to build and run [CUDA code sample](https://developer.nvidia.com/cuda-code-samples) (version 12.2.0 compiled with CUDA/12.2.0) in the interactive job.

 First you must be sure that you have a driver version same or higher as the samples version, that is: